Help prevent the spread of Covid-19. Click for Details. Midland-Odessa Hospice Care

 Office Support

-We also welcome help in our administrative offices.
-Various duties may include data entry, record keeping, filing and telephone duties.
+We also welcome help for our administrative offices.
+Various duties may include data entry, record keeping, filing, and telephone duties.
 Fundraising responsibilities can range from preparing mailings or thank you letters to organizing fundraising events and contacting possible donors.

 Special Skills and Services